All Episodes

 Federal prosecutors went after him and his wife, by the way.

-And yet the Clintons there's nothing.
+And yet the Clintons, there's nothing.

 And I want to be clear that I'm not in favor of overzealous prosecution.

-But what I am in favor is equal application of investigations at the very least to discover whether or not there has been a crime committed or at least try to to pursue that.
+But what I am in favor is equal application of investigations at the very least to discover whether or not there has been a crime committed or at least try to pursue that.

 One of the reasons that Hillary Clinton can stand there and say all innocently, well, there's no proof that I did anything wrong, is because she deleted 30,000 emails that might have otherwise shown what she'd done.

-Not only did she delete them, I mean I I think this is also an an important act you know, she didn't just click the delete button.
+Not only did she delete them, I mean, I think this is also an important act.

 Maybe you could say that's fine.